al1brn/geonodes/generation/docgen/doc/section.md

 Parse comment to extract information

 This method extract information embbeded in the comment and returns the cleaned text.
-The default implementation simply normalizes the comment.
+The default implementation apply the hooks